As the country pauses to remember and honour its war heroes, it is appropriate to recall Neath’s rugby fallen.

 Private CHARLES MORRIS from Melyn played at half-back for Neath and served in the South African war.
-He joined the Royal Welsh Fusiliers and died on December 12, 1914, aged 34.
+Charlie Morris joined the Royal Welsh Fusiliers on the outbreak of War and was killed on December 12, 1914, aged 34.

 2nd Engineer LEWIS JENKINS from Skewen played for Neath at outside-half between 1900 and 1905.
 He later joined Swansea.
 He was lost when the “Tangistan” was sunk in March 1915.

 Cpl.
 TOMMY JONES was an outside-half who worked at Main Colliery, Bryncoch.
-He served in the Boer War and was lost in the Gallipoli campaign and his death on August 8, 2015 is recorded on the Helles Memorial.
+He served in the Boer War and was lost in the Gallipoli campaign.
+His death on August 8, 2015 is recorded on the Helles Memorial.

 Capt.
 R.G.S.
 (Reg) BROWNING was a Neath 2nd XV forward who met his death serving with the Welsh Regiment at Loos on October 2, 2015.

 King’s Serjeant JOE DAVIES D.C.M. of the Rifle Brigade was a collier in Seven Sisters and he also played for Resolven at forward.
 He won the French Military Cross and the D.C.M. in August 1915 for bringing in the wounded but was killed in action in France in February 1916.

 Captain C.L.S.
 BRANFILL – Capel Lisle Aylett Branfill of the Glamorgan Yeomanry died of pneumonia in Cairo on May 11, 1916.
 Home for Christmas in 1910, the Old Harrovian played once on the wing for Neath against Llwynypia after assisting London Irish against Neath the day before.
 His grandfather J.B.
 Branfill was one of Neath’s earliest players in the 1870’s.
 The family home was in Clydach and he sometimes played for Pontardawe during holidays.